developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 **Sub-group -** a collection of MCs, sub-groups, or sub-arrays that are defined as permitted to control some sub-aspect of the device (such as "Send to Cloud Detail" in "Bug Reporting Configuration").
 A sub-group may include no more than one instance of any MC, sub-group, or sub-array defined as permitted for that sub-group.

 **Sub-array -** an ordered list of instances of a SINGLE sub-group, each of which can contain anything that is defined as permitted for that sub-group.
-The only time the same MC, sub-group, or sub-array can be included more than once into the same step is when it appears within different elements of a sub-array.
+The only time the same MC, sub-group, or sub-array can be included more than once into the same *Step* is when it appears within different elements of a sub-array.
 For example, the "Key Mapping Configuration" group defines a sub-array "Add Mapping Behaviors" that can be used to configure multiple behaviors for a single key in different modifier states (orange, green, blue, etc.).
-A single step can include multiple instances of the MCs defined for the "Behaviors" sub-group, by including them in different elements in the "Add Mapping Behaviors" sub-array.
+A single *Step* can include multiple instances of the MCs defined for the "Behaviors" sub-group, by including them in different elements in the "Add Mapping Behaviors" sub-array.

-## Transaction Overview
+<h1> Transaction Overview</h1>